Ahmed186-18/graduation/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

 1. **Build Errors**: Check that all dependencies are in `package.json`
-2. **API Errors**: Verify API functions are properly exported
+2. **API Errors**: Ensure the backend is deployed separately and the frontend is configured to point to the correct API URL
-3. **CORS Issues**: Update CORS origins in API functions
+3. **CORS Issues**: Configure CORS in your separate backend deployment
-4. **Environment Variables**: Ensure all required env vars are set in Vercel dashboard
+4. **Environment Variables**: Ensure any frontend-specific env vars are set in Vercel dashboard